 Most often you will see these dipping sauces served with deep-fried, battered dishes like seafood or hush puppies.
 That is not to say that they won’t be wonderful with many other “dippable” foods like fries or even roasted vegetables!

-Here are 8 of my favorite ideas, but don’t limit yourself!
+Here are a few of my favorite ideas, but don’t limit yourself!

 - Sweet potato fries